• Skip to primary navigation

 • In a wok or frying pan, add the dry whole spices (mustard seeds, coriander seeds, cumin and fenugreek seeds) and cook for about 1-2 minutes over medium heat until to start to pop and crackle.
 Move from heat and grind spice in a mortar and pestle or in a spice grinder.
 Set aside.

-• Add your olive oil to the wok and add chopped shallots and garlic and fry for one minute until aromatic.
-Add the chopped okra, ground spice mixture of mustard, coriander, cumin and fenugreek and stir fry gently for ONLY 1-2 minutes just until the okra soften slightly but are still crunchy.
+• Add the chopped okra, ground spice mixture of mustard, coriander, cumin and fenugreek and stir fry gently for ONLY 1-2 minutes just until the okra soften slightly but are still crunchy.
 (DO NOT OVERCOOK or the okra will take on that strange gumbo consistency and instead what we are looking for is crispy and delicious and not sticky at all).
-Season will salt and pepper to taste, add a sprinkle of dried red pepper flakes if you would like it a little spicy, however that is optional.

 • Turn off the wok and sprinkle the okra with a little fresh lemon juice and serve hot. enjoy!